Trading 212 Fees Explained:

 Trading 212’s CFD account charges a daily financing fee on every open leveraged position.
 These costs accrue 24/7 and compound against you.
 For anything held beyond a few days, overnight financing can exceed any spread or commission you’d pay elsewhere.
 Long-term investing and leveraged CFD trading belong in entirely separate mental buckets — and separate brokers if necessary.

-Trading 212 lends client shares to institutional borrowers and splits the lending income 50/50 with enrolled investors.
-This generates income for you — which is a genuine benefit — but it comes with mechanics worth understanding before you opt in.
+For UK and Cyprus-entity account holders where the programme is available: Trading 212 lends client shares to institutional borrowers and splits the lending income 50/50 with enrolled investors.
+Key mechanics to understand before opting in:

 - Lent shares may be used for shorting.
 You are lending to counterparties who may bet against the same position.

 - Voting rights are lost on lent shares.
-If you care about shareholder voting (rare for index ETF investors, more relevant for individual stocks), lending removes that right.
+If you care about shareholder voting, lending removes that right.

 - Dividends become manufactured payments.
-When shares are lent at a dividend record date, you receive a cash payment in lieu of the dividend.
-In some jurisdictions, manufactured dividends are taxed differently — sometimes less favourably — than standard qualified dividends.
+In some jurisdictions these are taxed differently — sometimes less favourably — than standard qualified dividends.
 Check local tax rules before opting in.

 - Collateral protects the position, but collateral quality and arrangements vary by entity.

-You can opt out of share lending in account settings.
-For most long-term ETF investors holding accumulating UCITS ETFs, the manufactured dividend issue is minimal (the fund distributes nothing).
-For distributing ETFs or individual stocks, it’s worth checking the tax treatment in your country before enrolling.
+Opt-out is available in account settings where the feature is offered.
+For accumulating UCITS ETFs, the manufactured dividend issue is minimal.
+For distributing ETFs or individual stocks, check local tax rules before enrolling.

 Trading 212’s app is designed to encourage activity — charts, news feeds, watchlists, themed collections.
 Every unnecessary rebalance, every thematic ETF swap, every short-term trade is a friction event: spread in, spread out, FX both ways.
 This cost never appears on any fee schedule, but it is real and for many investors it is the largest drag of all.
 The fix is to automate contributions and not touch allocation.